Popular search terms

 What should be disclosed?

 Companies should include these disclosures in what was previously the Non-Financial Information Statement, now the Non-Financial and Sustainability Information Statement in the Strategic report.
-The duty of disclosure on company directors includes discretion to omit some or all of the certain disclosure requirements (namely e, f and g) of the regulations where these are not considered necessary for an understanding of the business, but if information is omitted as a result of relying on this exemption, directors must provide a clear and reasoned explanation of their belief as to why it is appropriate to omit the information.
+The duty of disclosure on company directors includes discretion to omit some or all of the certain disclosure requirements (namely e, f, g and h ) of the regulations where these are not considered necessary for an understanding of the business, but if information is omitted as a result of relying on this exemption, directors must provide a clear and reasoned explanation of their belief as to why it is appropriate to omit the information.

 An important aspect to the success of these regulations is the role of regulators, such as the FCA and CMA, in enforcing and implementing them.
 The underlying issue and catalyst for the regulations is a global social imperative to save the planet, and therefore the power lies in the hands of the world of finance and governments to make a change.
 With this in mind, the FCA have issued a paper on its expectations and strategy on ESG reporting and actions expected of regulated UK companies.
 Further, the CMA published a Green Claims Guide in 2021 to help businesses comply with the law and it is carrying out a review of misleading green claims this year.
 It has said it will take action against offending firms.